kevschoo/04-2D-Platformer/README.md

 WASD, ESC are the controls.
 Save feature.
 Saves which enemies, coins, and level you are on.
 Load feature.
 Uses saved data to reload a level.
 Puts you at the beggining.
+When you lose all your hp you respawn with 50 health and -10 points.
 All sprites made by me.

 ## References